karan3691/scheduling-bot/README.md

 ### Challenge 4: Multiple Users with Same Phone
 **Problem**: Multiple candidates using the same phone number caused data conflicts.
 **Solution**: Modified the database schema and conversation handling to support multiple candidates with the same phone number.

+### Challenge 5: Calendar Event Email Notifications
+**Problem**: Recruiters were not receiving email notifications when interviews were scheduled.
+**Solution**: Updated the Google Calendar API scopes and parameters to ensure proper email notifications are sent.

+### Challenge 6: Database Schema Maintenance
+**Problem**: Database schema was being reset on each application restart, causing data loss.
+**Solution**: Modified the database initialization process to only create tables if they don't exist, preserving existing data.

 ## 👥 Team